Toxic, Drug, or Chemically-Induced Hepatitis

 Excessive consumption of alcohol is a common cause of this type of hepatitis.
-According to the National Institute on Alcohol Abuse and Alcoholism, about 10% of heavy drinkers develop this disease.
 It may be chronic yet mild, lasting for years but with no specific symptoms.
 However, over time, the liver may sustain more and more damage.
+The rate of mortaility in severe cases is about 50%.
 The damage may be reversed if alcohol consumption is stopped.
-A more dangerous form can be acute with symptoms that appear quickly after binge drinking and may result in severe complications possibly resulting in death.

 Many drugs have the potential to cause hepatitis in a few people, in a seemingly random fashion.
 Their effect cannot be foreseen and appears to be related to an allergic reaction to the medication.
-Drugs that have had this affect in some people include anesthetics, antibiotics, anabolic steroids, and seizure medications.
+Drugs that have most commonly had this effect in a small number of people include anesthetics, antibiotics, anabolic steroids, and seizure medications.

 Signs and Symptoms of toxic hepatitis vary depending on the cause.
 They may appear suddenly or may develop gradually over time with prolonged exposure to the drug or toxin.
 When present, they often correspond to the signs and symptoms of hepatitis in general.
 See the section on Signs and Symptoms for detailed information.